PhoenixTales/wiki.gothicarchive.org/misc/barrier.md

 - `whitish shimmering wall` (_Sleeper's Ban_)
 - `gloomy, shimmering hemisphere, on the surface of which the light wavered, and worm-like movements could be seen, which seemed to change vaguely into structures` (_Sleeper's Ban_)
 - `a perfect sphere ten miles in diameter` (_Sleeper's Ban_)
+- `he stumbled towards the white of the barrier.
+The movements in it seemed to get faster and with horror he saw little white fingers of light stretching out in his direction, as if eager to take him` (_Sleeper's Ban_)
 - was only supposed to surround the `Labor camp`, including prison and a nearby mine, but expanded due to magic anomaly
 - due to Barrier's magic radiation inside is always warm
   - source: `Sleeper's Ban`